 Dancing is an exercise that strengthens your bones and muscles.
 As your strength increases, you’ll have more energy to continue dancing.
 Exercise has been known to increase energy levels and that is exactly what dancing does for you.

-Dancing slows down the aging process and helps keep you looking young!
+Getting your groove on slows down the aging process and helps keep you looking young.
 When you dance, your cardiovascular system improves and your muscle tone increases.
-Not only does your body get younger, your brain and mind also get younger too.
+Not only does your body get younger, but your brain and mind also get younger too.

 I think it’s time to dust my dancing shoes because I definitely want to be forever young.
 Who’s coming?